 She wove through throngs of party guests, smiling as if she were one of them, as if she’d been born to this life.
 But Jersey girls didn’t get invited to places like this and beneath her calm demeanor, as the minutes wound down, her heart thumped like an engine sputtering to life.

 She darted around a cluster of laughing partygoers and reminded herself to move slower.
 No one in this crowd rushed anywhere – except to the bar.

 What if X had been taken?
 What if the arms dealer’s goons were on to her, too?
 A queasy line of fire snaked its way from her gut to her throat.

 A man pinched her derriere.
 She turned and wagged a playful finger.
 More than eighty, with food in his moustache, the scent of garlic and mothballs surrounded him like an invisible cloak.
 He moved closer, running a clammy finger down her arm.

-“Later,” she mouthed, wanting to wretch.
+“Later,” she mouthed, wanting to retch.
 “If you’re good.”
 She tapped him on the nose.
+It was oily.

 Glancing into the enormous gold-leafed mirror near the doorway, she tucked a strand of dark hair into place, checking to see if anyone followed.
 Behind her, people danced and clinked glasses.
 No one noticed her exit the massive gilt ballroom.

 Left at the first corridor, then up the stairs.

 Guests and staff littered the hallway in paralyzing tangles of conversation, blocking her progress.
 Her fingers clamped around her elegant beaded purse as she fought the urge to push her way through.
 Her mother used to know how to practically float around these kinds of obstacles, with an elegance that belied the tough agent underneath.